 Status is everything in the business travel world, and if you spend enough time on the road to have earned elite status with airlines and hotels, your trip can be all the more luxurious.
 My Delta miles have funded one first-class and ten business-class tickets around the world—each an approximate value of $40,000 had I paid for the flights individually.
 If that’s not a perk of frequent business travel, I don’t know what is.

-Elite status with the major US hotel chains like Starwood, Hilton and Marriott has also afforded me some incredible upgrades on my RTW trips.
+Elite status with the major U.S. hotel chains, such as Hilton and Marriott, has also afforded me some incredible upgrades on my RTW trips.
 From a luxury two-story villa at the Sheraton Phuket in Thailand to an overwater bungalow at the Hilton Moorea, elite status has its advantages.
-In addition to upgrades, most of these hotel chains offer free wifi and access to extravagant club lounges to their elite guests.
+In addition to upgrades, most of these hotel chains offer free Wi-Fi and access to extravagant club lounges to their elite guests.

 Redeeming Airline Miles for a RTW Ticket

 First, try to get the ticket booked at least six months before you plan to travel.
-As a general rule, the earlier I’ve called the better luck I’ve had.
-For my first trip around the world, I booked the ticket eight months out and got pretty much everything I wanted.
-On later trips I’ve procrastinated and had to modify my itinerary significantly to make it work.
+As a general rule, the earlier I’ve booked, the better luck I’ve had.
+For my first trip, I booked the ticket eight months out and got pretty much everything I wanted.
+On later trips, I’ve procrastinated and had to modify my itinerary significantly to make it work.

-On my 3rd RTW trip I set a personal record for the shortest lead-time ever for a RTW trip by planning the entire thing in three weeks.
-I had to take what I could get on the flights but I did surprisingly well.
+On my 3rd RTW trip I set a personal record for the shortest lead-time ever for a RTW trip by planning the entire thing in three weeks (that trip was a spur of the moment decision thanks to a work conflict that canceled at the last minute).
+I had to take what I could get on the flights, but I did surprisingly well.
 The flip side of this equation is if you book very close to departure, often new seats have opened up that were not available at, say, three months out.